rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W5.md

 \text{S} \to \text{E} \\ \text{E} \to \text{S}
 $$

-- This grammas has nonterminal definitions that are _non-productive_, i.e. they don't mention any terminal symbols
+- This grammar has nonterminal definitions that are _non-productive_, i.e. they don't mention any terminal symbols
 - There is no finite derivation starting from $\text{S}$, so the language is empty

 $$